bitwalker/libcluster/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/libcluster.svg?style=flat)](https://hex.pm/packages/libcluster)

 This library provides a mechanism for automatically forming clusters of Erlang nodes, with either static or dynamic node membership.
+Once connected, the nodes communicate as usual using the Erlang distribution.

-It provides a publish/subscribe mechanism for cluster events so that you can easily be notified when cluster members join or leave, and provides a pluggable "strategy" system, with multicast UDP gossip, Kubernetes, and EPMD strategies all provided out of the box.
+`libcluster` supports multicast UDP gossip, Kubernetes, and EPMD strategies out of the box.
+EPMD is the default strategy in the VM, which requires nodes to be explicitly connected via `Node.conenct/1`.

 View the docs [here](https://hexdocs.pm/libcluster).